Prateek-Giree/Prateek-Giree/README.md

 - 👋 Hi, I’m @Prateek-Giree
-- 👀 I’m interested in AI and Machine learning
+- 👀 I’m interested in Backend
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me